 If the policy expires, then the insured can choose to purchase a new one or reassess.
 Permanent life insurance is costlier than term life insurance.
 It also has features like cash value.

 Permanent life insurance pays a death benefit if the insured dies at any point and also serves as an investment account.
 Permanent life insurance remains active until the policyholder’s death or if they stop paying the premium.
+Whole life insurance is a type of permanent life insurance.

 Who Needs Life Insurance?